jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 Mean Square Error, MSE &= \frac{1}{m}\sum_{m=1}^{m} {E_{i}}^2
 \end{align*}
 $$
-Two way, which one should we use?
+Two ways, which one should we use?
 We keep this problem for now, I will answer later.
-In the applied math in machine learning, there is no plain answer.
+In the applied math in machine learning, there is no single correct answer; it's more about trade-offs.

 ## Optimizer
 The purpose of optimizing is to gradually change the value of $w$ in order to reduce the error from loss function, it would be ideal to get zero from loss function.